-The reported functions of the chemical in personal care products are as a fragrance and a light stabiliser (CosING n.d., Personal Care Products Council n.d.).
-The chemical is listed on the International Fragrance Association's (IFRA) transparency list, a list of ingredients used by fragrance companies around the world (IFRA n.d.).
+The reported functions of the chemical in personal care products are as a fragrance and a light stabiliser (CosING n.d.; Personal Care Products Council n.d.).
+The chemical is listed on the IFRA transparency list, a list of ingredients used by fragrance companies around the world (IFRA n.d.).